You may have heard a lot about a company and are keen to invest in it, but where do you start?

 - Balance transfer cards – A balance transfer card allows you to transfer high-interest debt from one credit card to another card with a lower interest rate.
 Once you can approve you have a balance transfer card, you can avoid the high-interest rates charged by brokers.

 The disadvantages of buying stocks with credit card

-- Fees – In general, credit card fees are high.
-Online brokers charge additional high fees for deposits and withdrawals through credit cards.
+- Fees – Credit card fees are high.
+Online brokers charge additional fees for deposits and withdrawals through credit cards.

-- Interest – If you have a credit card debt, you will eventually have to pay high rates for the credit card issuer.
+- Interest – If you have a credit card debt, you will eventually have to pay high rates to the credit card issuer.

 Should I invest in stocks?